 Malia: Age 33.
-My interest in cohousing is born from my experiences living in community ( 2 + years).
+My interest in cohousing is born from my experiences already living in community in my life (Lost Valley Educational Center, and other experiences).
 I love living near people that I have like-minded interests with.
 I’m passionate about the state of the world and I feel that cohousing is a way for me to begin being a solution to some of the problems humanity faces.
-Likewise, I have an interest in tribal culture and natural hygiene (raw foodism, permaculture, yoga, etc.) – I believe that living intimately with others is necessary for human wholeness and health.
+Likewise, I have an interest in tribal culture and natural hygiene (paleo eating, permaculture, yoga, etc.) – I believe that living intimately with others is necessary for human wholeness and health.
 Living so near to others, being witnessed in our lives, brings us into a profound growth provoking experience.
-As an artist, my work is fed by the robustness of my self progress (preferably my selfless progress).
-My life experiences are reflected in my jewelry design (see CandidRemnants on Etsy), and in my oil paintings = realism (if you’re curious, google my name to see some examples and articles).
+As an artist, my work is fed by the robustness of my experiences and self progress.
+My life experiences are reflected in my oil paintings = realism (if you’re curious, google my name to see some examples and articles).
 I also dabble in sewing, knitting, wheel throwing, and metalsmithing.
 I can’t wait to practice these things with people in a shared common space.
 My financial sustenance comes from my accounting practice.
-I love analysis and serve as a consultant to small medium size, local business.
-I’m finishing up my degree at University of Oregon to become a Certified Public Accountant.
+I love analysis and serve as a consultant to local business.
+I have 2 degrees from University of Oregon in Accounting (CPA track) and Art.
 I’m certified in Bookkeeping and soon, QuickBooks consulting.
-I serve Walama Restoration Project, on the board, as Treasurer.
 I passionately value humility, kindness, compassion, taking responsibility for one’s actions / being accountable, NVC, facilitation, conflict resolution, selfless service, professionalism, consideration, and doing (as opposed to talking about doing).

 Kai: Age 13.
-I go to school at Spencer Butte middle school.
-I fantasize about what I will be like when I get older but I don’t know.
+I go to school at South Eugene High School.
+I fantasize about what I will be like when I get older but I don’t know how it will all turn out.
 I do want to go to college though.
-I like to hang out with my friends Aaron, Nick, and Lemont.
+I like to hang out with my friends Sean, Nick, and Maze.
 I want to be a pro skateboarder.
 I love snowboarding; especially in Colorado where my dad lives.
 I lived at Lost Valley with my mom a couple years ago and loved it.
 I ran around every day on the land, swam in the swimming hole, went on adventures with my neighbors (hiking, canoeing, climbing, building things, etc.), and never got bored.
-That’s what I like best about community – there’s always something to do and you learn a lot from all the different people.
-I like people and they say that I am good with little kids.
-I do have 2 little brothers in Colorado, Colin 4, George 2.
+That’s what I like best about community – there’s always something to do and you learn a lot from all the different people who genuinely care about you.
+I like people, and they say that I am good with little kids.
+I have 2 little brothers in Colorado, Colin 6, George 4 - and now I have a sister here - Nehlani, who is over a year now.
 I like drawing stick figure dudes, watching anime, playing Wii, and roaming the neighborhood with my buddies.
-I’m learning guitar and I play soccer.
+I’m learning guitar and I play lacrosse.
 One of my favorite things to do is to wrestle with my step dad Jen.